canonical/ubuntu-security-documentation/docs/security-features/process-memory/aslr.rst

 ~~~~~~~~~~~~~~

 Each execution of a program results in different base addresses for dynamically
-loaded libraries and memory-mapped regions.
+loaded libraries and ``mmap`` memory regions.
 This means that shared libraries,
 memory-mapped files, and other ``mmap``-allocated regions are placed at
 randomized addresses on each execution.